 Do you have an eye for visual aesthetics?

-If yes, then you can take a leap into design consultancy jobs.
+If yes, then you can leap into design consultancy jobs.
 The best part is that having a formal degree is not a barrier in this field when you’re independent.

-Your creative acumen and ability to self-educate yourself can make you grow by leaps and bounds.
+Your creative insight and ability to self-educate can make you grow by leaps and bounds.

-Design consultants can work in a number of domains, including:
+Design consultants can work in several domains, including:

 Just like content, you can’t space web design either.
-Basically every page on the internet requires UX and design.
+Every page on the internet requires UX and design.
 That’s the reason why this job is so popular amid freelancers.

 Your work as a website design consultant includes analyzing a website’s design and determine how it can be improved visually to increase conversion.